32 Malasana Street: Reception

 Eulàlia Iglesias of El Confidencial gave the film 2 out of 5 stars.
-She wrote than the film "does not delve into its metaphorical potential" and it ends up relying too much on "cheap scares".
+She wrote that the film "does not delve into its metaphorical potential" and it ends up relying too much on "cheap scares".
 She also considered that the ending goes off-rail and that Concha Velasco does not seem to believe in the role she is playing.

 Pablo Vázquez of Fotogramas gave it 3 out of 5 stars, considering the film to be "an honest collection of scares", although he missed some dark humour in the film.

 Among genre tropes and cliches galore, Javier Ocaña of El País wrote that some distinctive features can be discerned (related to the production design, costumes and some social details making nods to the era the film is set in).
 He deemed the last half hour to be "great".

 Raquel Hernández Luján of HobbyConsolas gave it 68 out of 100 points ("acceptable"), praising the cast, the production design and sound production, whilst negatively assessing the "ridiculous" ending, the abuse of jumpscares and the plot's lack of internal logic.